hyperledger-archives/iroha/docs/iroha_whitepaper.md

 * sign the updated Merkle root and the hash of the transaction contents
 * broadcast the tuple `(signed Merkle root, tx hash)`

+When syncing nodes with each other, valid parts of the Merkel tree are shared until the roots match.

 ### 2.8.
 Data synchronization and retrieval

 The state with the Merkle root that has the most transactions in the Merkle tree and has 2*f*+1 signatures of validating servers is the most advanced state.

+### Data permissions

 ## Appendix